 Welcome to the Zodiac Icon for Gemini: Every sign of the Zodiac has its symbol.
 Brad has taken things an astrological step further by choosing images which capture each sign’s essence and making them their official “Icon” for his Welcome to the Zodiac series.
 The icon selected for each sign ranges from the obvious to the esoteric.

 At first you may be thinking “Gemini, the Twins, mirror image – cute but conventional.”
-Since we are dealing with the sign of the Twins, it may be conventional that a singular image would not suffice as Gemini’s icon but there is far more behind the myth of Willy Wonka as it relates to the energies of the first of the Air signs than merely of a visual representation being of the double imaged kind.
+Since we are dealing with the sign of the Twins, it may be conventional that a singular image would not suffice as Gemini’s icon but there is far more behind the myth of Willy Wonka as it relates to the energies of the first of the Air signs than merely of a visual representation of the double imaged kind.

 For starters, if we step back and look at the audience this modern fairy tale appeals to most, namely children between the ages of 4 -11, we see a near exact correlation to the “Age of Man” best associated with the sign of the Twins.
 Being the first of the mentally driven Air signs, the time of human development allotted to the sign of Gemini are the “elementary years”, a time when a child’s mind is expansively opened during grammar school by learning a little something about everything.

 Should the dreaded “B” word begin to settle on an elementary aged Gemini, an immediate remedy that should do the trick is watching the 1971 original film “Willy Wonka and the Chocolate Factory” or better yet, having that same mentally Mercurial child read the similarly titled “Charlie and the Chocolate Factory” written by the man known as “one of the greatest storytellers for children”, Roald Dahl.
-The whimsical nature of Dahl’s story along with the dualistic dimensions behind each of the children allowed into the factory should keep the Gemini tot in a slack jawed state of utter fascination.
+The whimsical nature of Dahl’s story along with the dualistic dimensions behind each of the children allowed into the factory should keep the Gemini tot mentally engaged in a slack jawed state of utter fascination.

 I should know, it was my all-time favorite movie throughout the duration of my own Gemini tot-dom.